SulaimanTajuddin/Malaysia-Residential-Property-Analysis/README.md

    ```

 2. **Open the analysis notebooks**
-   - `EDA.ipynb` - Comprehensive analysis of the entire dataset
    - `EDA (Pahang).ipynb` - Focused analysis of Pahang state properties
    - `EDA (Johor).ipynb` - Focused analysis of Johor state properties
-   - `Forecast (Pahang).ipynb` - Forecasting and market projection for Pahang
    - `Forecast (Johor).ipynb` - Forecasting and market projection for Johor

 3. **Run cells sequentially** to explore the analysis step by step